 Creating our own kitchen style and decor doesn’t have to break the bank.
 I’ve got a functional and budget-friendly tutorial for you today.
 If farmhouse, cottage, or shabby chic are your style, then you know how coveted antique cutting boards can be.
-They tell a story of days gone by, remind us of our grandmother’s kitchen, and serve a purpose.
+Not only do they tell a story of days gone by, but also remind us of our grandmother’s kitchen, and serve a purpose.
 Problem is, they aren’t always easy to get your hands on, or can be expensive when you do find one.
 Solution?
 Make your own farmhouse cutting board, of course.

 With the help a few basic power tools and a little time, you can create your own rustic farmhouse cutting board (or cheese board – see below) for your kitchen.
 Not into DIY, I have a selection of these boards available ready for purchase in my shop.